 Stanford University policy does not allow sponsorship of part-time H-1B positions.

 All academic staff appointments may be submitted by the department, however, all non-academic staff petitions must first be approved by the department's local Human Resources Administrator before being submitted to the I-Center.

-In the H-1 Work Flow there is a questionnaire that provides some background on Export Control and asks for a ‘yes’ or ‘no’ response to four questions and departments will be asked to sign off on whether the job scope will involve an applicant’s access to export controlled technical information.
+In the H-1 Work Flow there is a questionnaire that provides some background on Export Control and asks for a ‘yes’ or ‘no’ response to three questions and departments will be asked to sign off on whether the job scope will involve an applicant’s access to export controlled technical information.
 If the answer is ‘yes’ to any of the questions, the H-1 request will be routed to Steve Eisner, Director of Export Compliance in the Dean of Research Office, for review before we can proceed with the application.
 Export licensing issues will be predominantly limited to H-1 candidates in the sciences, medicine and engineering but all H-1 applications need to have a completed questionnaire.
 The Export Control Questionnaire must be completed and submitted by specified individuals.